NKI-TGO/RNAseq_postprocessing/README.md

 ### Installation

-There is no instalation needed, you need to have R installed to run those scrpts
+There is no instalation needed, you need to have R installed to run those scrpts Immunedeconv needs a bit more attention (https://icbi-lab.github.io/immunedeconv/)

 **Required R-version etc.**

 Those script were make and tested in R 3.6, using BiocManager to install the neccesary packages from Bioconductor or Cran.
-Be waare that you need permision to install packages
+Be aware that you need admin permision to install packages

 ### Usage